Patelcc/magento2-sample-module/README.md

 ### Step 5.
 Check new module is active.

-To check the new module is enable open file app/etc/config.php and find "Learning_HelloMage" check value = 1
+To check the new module is enable open file `app/etc/config.php` and find `Learning_HelloMage` check value = 1

 ### Step 6.
 Create route  for module.